Ahmed Tewfik: Early life and career

 Tewfik spent his childhood in Egypt and Lebanon.
 He received his B.S.E.E. from Cairo University in 1982 and both a M.S.E.E. in 1984 and Sc.D. in 1987 from the Massachusetts Institute of Technology.
 Alan S. Willsky and Bernard Levy were his dissertation advisers.

 After briefly working at Alphatech, he began his educational career as an assistant professor in the Department of Electrical and Computer Engineering at the University of Minnesota in 1987.
 He became the endowed E. F. Johnson professor of Electronic Communications in 1993.
 From August 1997 to August 2001 he took a partial leave of absence to co-found and become president and CEO of Cognicity, Inc., an entertainment marketing software tools publisher.

 He received the NSF Research Initiation Award in 1990 and the Taylor Faculty Development Award from the Taylor Foundation in 1992.
 He was elected an IEEE Fellow in 1996 and was a distinguished lecturer of the IEEE Signal Processing Society from 1997 to 1999.
 For his research and contributions to the field of Signal Processing he was awarded the IEEE Third Millennium Award in 2000 and the IEEE Signal Processing Society Technical Achievement Award in 2017.

 Tewfik has been extremely active in the IEEE Signal Processing Society and currently serves as president.
-Previously he served on the Board of Governors from 2006-2008 and as the 2010–2012 SPS Vice President-Technical Directions.
-He was also the founding Editor-in-Chief of the IEEE Signal Processing Letters publication serving in the role from 1993-1997.
+Previously he served on the Board of Governors from 2006 to 2008 and as the 2010–2012 SPS Vice President-Technical Directions.
+He was also the founding Editor-in-Chief of the IEEE Signal Processing Letters publication serving in the role from 1993 to 1997.

 In 2010, he was selected to succeed Anthony Ambler as chair of the Department of Electrical and Computer Engineering at the Cockrell School of Engineering at the University of Texas at Austin.
 In 2019, he was succeeded as chair by Diana Marculescu.